Campaign of the Month: October 2017

 • Vampires and other true night-folk pay one extra dot to buy other true night-folk as Pawns and one fewer dot to buy mortals as Pawns.
 If a Pawn would cost zero dots to purchase, pay 1 XP for them instead of 2 XP.

-Good mortal Pawns either a) owe their position to you and b) get an ongoing benefit from associating with you.
+Good mortal Pawns either a) owe their position to you or b) get an ongoing benefit from associating with you.
 The best mortal Pawns check both those boxes.
 Bad mortal Pawns check neither them.
 The GM includes this advice because he enjoys seeing PC vampires become archetypal puppeteers behind mortal society, and is largely uninterested in running stories about Pawns who rebel because of PC mismanagement and incompetence.
-That’s happened in the game before, though, and will happen again if it’s the logical consequence of a PC’s decisions.
+That’s happened in the game before, though, and will happen again if it’s the logical consequence of a PC’s actions.

 Resources covers what kind of lifestyle your character lives and how much money they have access to.